MorokotSakal/morokotsakal.github.io/_pages/about.md

   - /about.html
 ---

-I am a lecturer and researcher at the faculty of Information Technology (IT), American University of Phnom Penh (AUPP).
+I am a lecturer at the faculty of Information Technology (IT), American University of Phnom Penh (AUPP).

-My interests including small satellite, system engineering, autonomous system, and STEM education.
+My research interests including small satellite, system engineering, autonomous system, and STEM education.

 Talks
 -----